MuddassirKhalidi/Blood-Donation-System/README.md

 ## Usage

+1. Run the `get_libraries.py` file to install all required libraries.
-1. Run the `db_setup.py` file to set up the tables and insert 100 nurses, 10 in each vendor.
+2. Run the `db_setup.py` file to set up the tables and insert 100 nurses, 10 in each vendor.
-2. Run the `main.py`.
+3. Run the `main.py`.
-3. Enter the username and password for your `Postgres` server.
+4. Enter the username and password for your `Postgres` server.

 ## Requirements